Our Organization

 Our Foundation

-More than five-and-one-half acres of the eleven-acre site are now planted, leaving plenty of room to share other stories in garden form.
+More than six acres of the eleven-acre site are now planted, leaving plenty of room to share other stories in garden form.
 The Foundation has built infrastructure to sustain the garden: irrigation, pathways, a drainage system, and a water feature to showcase the natural setting of the Park.
 Expansion occurs, according to the Garden’s master plan, as funding becomes available.
-The Highline Botanical Garden Foundation (HBGF) is a 501(c) (3) not-for-profit corporation in the State of Washington..
+The Highline Botanical Garden Foundation (HBGF) is a 501(c) (3) not-for-profit corporation in the State of Washington.

 SPECIAL THANKS TO

-Our Partners & Sponsors
+Our Sponsors

 Marcia & Andrew Rebmann